 The most discussed issue in terms of difference between brands is based on resistance developed by frequent use of Botox by an individual.
 Dr Siew Tuk Wah, a Singaporean doctor specializing in injectables and non-invasive medical aesthetics, has this issue documented in great detail which you can read in his article, BOTOX vs DYSPORT vs XEOMIN – Differences Between Botulinum Toxin Type A Formulations.

-The molecular weight and complexing protein load shown on the table above decreases as the amount of foreign protein included, and studies show that the lesser the amount of foreign protein, the lower the risk of immunogenicity.
+The molecular weight and complexing protein load shown in the table above decreases as the amount of foreign protein included.
+Studies also show that the lesser the amount of foreign protein, the lower the risk of immunogenicity.
 In simpler terms, the Botox brands with lower protein impurities may have less chance for becoming resistant to Botox.
 This is precisely how a brand like Xeomin, the first 'pure' botulinum toxin brand, advertises their product.
 However, while many concede that there is truth to such studies, there are also studies that show that resistance can be developed in the body for the toxin itself as well.
 More importantly, since such small dosage of Botox is used for aesthetic purposes, many doctors will say that the chance of becoming immune to Botox or Korean Botox is very slim.

 Are there any difference in Botox resistance between brands?